xQsme/SnippetManager/README.md

 * Light and dark theme support
 * Runs in background with tray icon
 * Running on startup
-* Font Size and Highlight color selection
+* Font and highlight color selection